Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Experimental Analysis

 For script identification, we evaluate performance under two settings: (i) \textbf{3-way classification}, where the model distinguishes among a regional language, Hindi and English.
 This setup reflects a common real-world scenario in India, where signboards often include all three languages. (ii) \textbf{12-way classification}, where the model selects from the English and 11 Indian languages.

-We use the following baselines: (i) AlexNet~\cite{alexnet}: a popular CNN-based Imagenet-pretrained image classification model finetuned on trainset of our script identification data, (ii) CRNN~\cite{crnn}: a CNN-based scene text recognition model with the ability to encode sequence information, adapted for script identification, followed by state-of-the-art transformer architectures for image classification; (iii) CLIP~\cite{clip} and (iv) ViT~\cite{vit}, respectively.
-All the results reported in Table~\ref{tab:script-id} correspond to the models trained on real images.
+We use the following baselines: (i) AlexNet~\cite{alexnet}: finetuned on trainset of our script identification data, (ii) CRNN~\cite{CRNN2016}: a CNN-based scene text recognition model with the ability to encode sequence information, adapted for script identification, followed by state-of-the-art transformer architectures for image classification; (iii) CLIP~\cite{clip} and (iv) ViT~\cite{vit}, respectively.

 For the 3-way classification, the results are reported in Table~\ref{tab:script-id}.
 We observe that VIT-based proposed script identification clearly outperforms other baselines.
 For 12-way script classification, the CLIP-based baseline achieves an accuracy of 67.7\%, while our proposed ViT-based approach achieves 80.5\%.
 The corresponding normalized confusion matrix is presented in Fig.~\ref{fig:12-way_cf}.
 While the overall results are satisfactory, the model frequently confuses Assamese with Bengali and Hindi with Marathi.
 This is primarily due to their sharing Unicode patterns.
 Also, since they share majority of the Unicodes, these two confusion does not affect significantly our end-to-end performance.
 We have also noticed that other languages frequently confuse with English, likely due to some data bias or weak context for small words (such as `\&', 'ON', etc.).
 Our end-to-end evaluation suggests that further improving script identification can significantly boost overall scene text recognition performance.